 Active visitor restrictions

-- No visitors under the age of 14.
+- Accompanying a minor under the age of 18

 - Maternity patients are allowed one designated visitor for the duration of their hospital stay.
 The specified visitor is not restricted to visitation hours.
 Should the mother choose to have a paid professional doula, they will serve as the mother's designated visitor.